DineshKadam1997/ObjectARX_Projects/Project2/Readme.txt

-The application defines a custom command, "MYCOMMAND," which prints the message "Hello in the World of AutoCAD" to the AutoCAD command line.
+The application defines a custom command, "AddCommand," which prints the message "Hello in the World of AutoCAD" to the AutoCAD command line.

 Steps:
 Build Debug Version: